-- 3.3.
-The selection of severe accident sequences should be sufficiently comprehensive to provide a basis for the development of accident management guidance for plant personnel and support personnel in any identified situation.
-Level 1 and Level 2 probabilistic safety assessment (PSA) (see IAEA Safety Standards Series No. SSG-3, Development and Application of Level 1 Probabilistic Safety Assessment for Nuclear Power Plants [15] and IAEA Safety Standards Series No. SSG-4, Development and Application of Level 2 Probabilistic Safety Assessment for Nuclear Power Plants [16]), engineering judgement or similar studies from other plants, and operating experience at the plant or at other plants can provide a basis for the selection of severe accident sequences. - 3.4.
-(Severe?)
-Accident management programme should address the full spectrum of challenges to fission product barriers, including those arising from multiple hardware failures, human errors and postulated hazardous conditions, including extreme external hazards, and possible consequential failures and physical phenomena that may occur during the evolution of a severe accident.
-In the development process of SAMGs, even highly improbable failures should be considered. - 3.5.
+3.5.
+The selection of severe accident sequences should be sufficiently comprehensive to provide a basis for the development of severe accident management guidance for plant personnel and support personnel in any identified situation.
+Level 1 and Level 2 probabilistic safety assessment (PSA) (see IAEA Safety Standards Series No. SSG-3, Development and Application of Level 1 Probabilistic Safety Assessment for Nuclear Power Plants [23] and IAEA Safety Standards Series No. SSG-4, Development and Application of Level 2 Probabilistic Safety Assessment for Nuclear Power Plants [24]), engineering judgement or similar studies from other plants, and operating experience at the plant or at other plants can provide a basis for the selection of severe accident sequences.

+3.6.
+The severe accident management programme should address the full spectrum of challenges to fission product barriers, including those arising from multiple hardware failures, human errors and postulated hazardous conditions, including external hazards more severe than those considered for the design, derived from the site hazard evaluation.
+The severe accident management programme should also consider possible consequential failures and physical phenomena that may occur during the evolution of a severe accident.
+In the development process, even very improbable failures should be considered.

+3.7.
 For determination of the full spectrum of challenge mechanisms to fission product barriers, useful input can be obtained from the Level 2 PSA for the plant, or similar studies from other plants, engineering judgement and insights from research on severe accidents.
-However, the identification of potential challenge mechanisms should be comprehensive to the extent possible to provide a basis for the development of accident management guidance for plant personnel in all situations, even if the evolution of the accident would constitute a very unlikely path within the Level 2 PSA or is not identified in the Level 2 PSA at all.
+However, the identification of potential challenge mechanisms should be as comprehensive as possible to provide a basis for the development of severe accident management guidance for plant personnel in all situations, even if the evolution of the accident would constitute a very unlikely path within the Level 2 PSA.